The Black Circle: Plot summary

 After arriving at Volgograd, Amy and Dan meet and work with the Holts, and they make an alliance with Hamilton Holt.
 They find a secret entrance inside the Motherland Calls(2 times the size of the Statue of Liberty) and there is a rope system and an important lead on the platform on top of very high ropes.
 They beat Hamilton by using an easier rope and take the package with the important lead.
 They discover a hint to the clue(from the package) around Rasputin, Anastasia Romanov and Alexei Romanov.
 They check out the cities on the list they found by the eye of the statue, leading them to the place Rasputin died.
 During an attack by the Kabras, the Holts alert them of a location code which guides them to a Lucian base.
 There, they discover who the mysterious NRR is(she sent the telegram).
 Nataliya Ruslanovna Radova, the only daughter of Anastasia.
 They also find the clue in the Amber Room, located by Nataliya.
 In the Amber Room, they found fake Australian passports of their parents, meaning they went on the hunt for the Clues with the fake passports but never finished.
 They run into Irina and the man in black.
 Amy and Dan hide in a coffin while he lures Irina and two Lucian agents out of the church in an attempt to help them escape.

 They safely make it out of the Church on the Blood, and with Nellie on her way, Dan calls Hamilton and gives him the clue, 1 gram of melted amber.
 The book ends with the Holts ending their alliance with Amy and Dan.

+Reception

+The Horn Book Magazine said, "The series still pushes credulity past the tipping point, but these installments introduce new developments (heretofore cartoonish competitors reveal hints of humanity; the sibs' stalwart nanny becomes suspicious; clues to their parents' death surface) that rejuvenate the foundering plots."
+Sarah Schowengerdt called the novel a "fast-paced volume" in the Cricket Media children's magazine Faces: People, Places, and Cultures, while The Darien Times said of the story, "Full of danger and intrigue—a great game of cat and mouse!

+Tina Hudak of School Library Journal praised David Pittu's narration in the audiobook version of the novel.
+She wrote that he "does an admirable job of narrating, giving each character a distinctive voice; listeners may find the chronic raspy quality of Dan's voice wearing by the end of the story.
+The exaggerated voicing of the bonus material at the end of the story is reminiscent of old time radio shows."